emberjs/rfcs/text/0673-deprecate-tryinvoke.md

 ```

 #### Optional Function Arguments
 In the rare occasion that a Function argument is optional by design, you can use native JavaScript's [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) to invoke the optional Function argument `?.()`.
+We want to avoid unintentionally treating Function arguments as optional because optional chaining invocation has the side effect of failing silently with no stack trace produced.
+This will cause a difficult debugging experience for the developer.

 ```hbs
 {{!-- app/components/parent.hbs --}}